wachin/adb-send-files/README.md

     sudo apt install git perl clex adb gnome-terminal bash

 # Enabling USB Debugging on the Android Device
-In your Android mobile you need do like this:
+In your Android mobile you need enable USB Debugging like this:

 https://www.embarcadero.com/starthere/xe5/mobdevsetup/android/en/enabling_usb_debugging_on_an_android_device.html

-yo need to enable USB Debugging, to each Android phone is diferent, yo need to search in Google
+Note: To each Android phone is diferent, yo need to search in Google to match your phone

 # Download and install the code